npiesco/absurder-sql/docs/TRANSACTION_SUPPORT.md

-# Transaction Support in DataSync
+# Transaction Support in AbsurderSQL

-DataSync provides **full transactional support** for SQLite operations with IndexedDB persistence in WASM environments.
+AbsurderSQL provides **full transactional support** for SQLite operations with IndexedDB persistence in WASM environments.
 This document outlines the transactional capabilities, limitations, and usage patterns.

 ## ✅ Supported Features